Surin province: Culture

 As in most of Isan, the primary culture of Surin is that of the ethnic Lao people who inhabit the region.
 Within Thailand, the preferred nomenclature for this culture is "Thai-Isan" to enforce their identity as Thai citizens and differentiate them from the Lao of Laos, but the culture of the region is markedly different from central Thais.
 The Isan language is a dialect of Lao, although mutually intelligible with central Thai.
 The Thai-Isan of Surin are associated with Lao dress, Lao-influenced music (e.g., the khene and mor lam) and Lao-style cuisine, which includes sticky rice in contrast to the jasmine rice preferred by central Thais.

 Due to Surin's significant Khmer population, aspects of Northern Khmer culture are also common in the province including the Northern Khmer language and their kantrum and chrieng brunh music forms.
 The historical impact of the Khmer on the culture of the region is evident in the numerous Khmer temples and ruins that dot the landscape of Surin.
 As the Khmer prefer jasmine rice, much of Surin's rice production is geared toward this crop.

 The culture of Surin is also strongly influenced by the Kuy people, most visibly in the activity surrounding elephants that is so prominent in the province.
 Surin is the source of approximately a quarter of all domesticated elephants in Thailand and the capture, training, and raising of these elephants is conducted by people of Kuy ethnicity.
 This is such an important activity to Surin and a source of pride to the Kuy people, that celebrations such as Thai Elephant Day (งานวันช้างไทย) and the Surin Elephant Round-up are held annually on the second and third weeks, respectively, of November.
 The festivals include light and sound shows describing the legends of the Thai elephants and a fair at Si Narong Stadium featuring parades, floats, contests such as tug of war between elephants and men and demonstrations of war elephants.

 Symbols

 The provincial seal is an image of Indra atop his celestial white elephant, Airavata which is based on the design found on a famous Khmer temple in the province.
 Both Khmer temples and elephants are commonly found in Surin.

 The provincial tree and flower is the common tembusu (Fagraea fragrans).
-Smallscale mud carp (Cirrhinus microlepis) is a provincial fish.
+Smallscale mud carp (Cirrhinus microlepis) is the provincial fish.